Ahila700/movie-project/README.md

 #### FILES

-* Exploratory_Data_Analysis.ipynb - Created charts and tables of data used in final analysis
+* Exploratory_Data_Analysis - Created charts and tables of data for different games such as their ratings and reviews to create visuals that we will use in our analysis <br>
-* Microsoft Movie Pitch.pdf - Presentation of findings
+* Microsoft Movie Pitch - Full presentation of our data and analysis in a pdf format
-* Regex_attempt_to_merge_more_games.ipynb - Attempt at using regex to clean up data
+* Regex_attempt_to_merge_more_games - Use of regex to clean the data further, this was not used in the end for our data as different sites where the data was pulled had different names for different video games so even with regex the final result didnt include more values.
 * Data_analysis_metacritic_w_sales.ipynb - Testing of different sorting methods to use in future analysis
 * gamespot_api.ipynb - Data gathering from Gamespot API
 * metacritic_webscrape.ipynb - Webscraping of Metacritic website to obtain all rated Xbox one games